 Students of Japanese Beginners quickly develop the skills of listening, speaking, reading and writing in the language and produce a variety of texts including multi-model texts using information technologies.
 Students also develop their intercultural understanding, and linguistic skills throughout the course.
 Students experience authentic learning by taking part in excursions.
 These may include attending performances, exhibitions, restaurant visits and areas of cultural interest.
 They may also have the opportunity to participate in the Henley High School bi-annual study tour to Japan.

-- ✓ Your house and Japanese houses
+Topics covered in this course include: / Your house and Japanese houses

 - ✓ Neighbourhoods

-- ✓ Asking and giving directions
+- Asking and giving directions

+- Shopping

-- ✓ Shopping ✓ Eating out
+- Eating out